Floorp-Projects/Floorp/testing/perfdocs/generated/raptor.rst

    **Owner**: PerfTest Team

+   **Description**: Navigates the `thisisbillgates` user starting at the main user page, then to the posts, comments, hot, and top sections.

    * **accept zero vismet**: true
    * **alert on**: fcp, loadtime, ContentfulSpeedIndex, PerceptualSpeedIndex, SpeedIndex, FirstVisualChange, LastVisualChange
    * **alert threshold**: 2.0